 This page deals with the sending of attachments - look here for details of how to work with attachments you receive.

-The Internet mail system can only convey text, it will not convey binary files, such as images, sound files, word processor files etc unless they are 'attached'.
-For more information on the technical details of this see here.
+The Internet mail system can only convey text, it will not convey binary files, such as images, sound files, word processor files etc unless they are 'attached', encoded at text.

 If you wish to send one or more such files with an email, press the button, and a dialog will open to allow you to search for and select the required file(s).
 You can select as many files as you like at once by the usual Windows method using the SHIFT or CONTROL keys.
 If you later want to attach one or more additional files to the same message, you can repeat the process.

 Alternatively, file(s) may also be dragged and dropped from Windows Explorer, onto the MailCOPA editor window in which you are working.